-About background image scaling
+About image scaling

 Your site has to work on all types of screen size - from huge desktops to tiny mobiles.